oasis-tcs/odata-specs/odata-url-conventions/temp/odata-v4.01-os-part2-url-conventions.md

 The `ne` operator returns true if the left operand is not equal to the right operand, otherwise it returns false.

-[When applied to operands of entity types, the]{#greater-than-operatorurl5.1.2.1.3} `ne` operator returns true if the two operands do not represent the same entity.
+When applied to operands of entity types, the `ne` operator returns true if the two operands do not represent the same entity.

 When applied to operands of complex types, the `ne` operator returns true if the operands do not have the same structure and same values.